rithik2812/crypto/README.md

 Iterate: New models are added in subsequent steps, where each new model tries to correct the mistakes of the ensemble.

+XGBoost is highly suitable for cryptocurrency prediction projects due to its ability to handle the complex and volatile nature of financial markets.
+Cryptocurrency data is often noisy and unpredictable, and XGBoost’s boosting technique helps it learn from errors iteratively, improving its predictions over time.
+Additionally, XGBoost uses regularization (L1 and L2) to prevent overfitting, which is crucial when dealing with noisy data.
+Its high predictive power comes from its ability to capture complex relationships in the data, making it well-suited for forecasting price movements in cryptocurrencies.
+Moreover, XGBoost’s efficiency and scalability allow it to handle large datasets, making it a top choice for projects involving real-time or historical cryptocurrency data analysis.